kvande/docker-img/compose/gitlab/Readme.md

     ..
 Also enable gitlab pages.
 Uncomment line # pages_external_url 'http://pages.example.com' (it is very far down), Change to url to http://127.0.0.1:5123,  (https://www.youtube.com/watch?v=dD8c7WNcc6s)
     .. while still in docker container, restart gitlab: gitlab-ctl reconfigure

-3] From version 14, gitlab do not present a change root user dialog at startup, (https://forum.gitlab.com/t/how-to-login-for-the-first-time-local-install-with-docker-image/55297)
+3] From version 14, GitLab do not present a change root user dialog at startup, (https://forum.gitlab.com/t/how-to-login-for-the-first-time-local-install-with-docker-image/55297)
    Use method from here: https://docs.gitlab.com/ee/security/reset_user_password.html#use-a-rails-console
     * .. exec into container
     * .. run: gitlab-rails console -e production (do not have to cd into any specific folder)